aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

 In conclusion, the best part about using exit codes to abort a work chain's execution, is that the exit status can now be used programmatically, by for example a parent work chain.
 Imagine that a parent work chain submitted this work chain.
 After it has terminated its execution, the parent work chain will want to know what happened to the child work chain.
-As already noted in the :ref:`report<working_workchains_reporting>` section, the report messages of the work chain should not be used.
+As already noted in the :ref:`report<topics:workflows:usage:workchains:reporting>` section, the report messages of the work chain should not be used.
 The exit status, however, is a perfect way.
 The parent work chain can easily request the exit status of the child work chain through the ``exit_status`` property, and based on its value determine how to proceed.